 The Harris House was a gift to the Anderson County Historical Society in December 1980, by Dr. Claib B. Harris Jr, his wife Donna, his sisters Miss Isabella Harris and Mrs. Sue Williams, Garnett; and Mrs. Margaret Chafee, of Perry, Oklahoma.
 This home is open for tours and the society has sponsored special events.
 Private or group tours can be arranged by emailing or calling the Anderson County Historical Society.

 The Carriage House, behind the home, holds numerous items significant to the era.
-A Manners family 1860 conestoga wagon, the 1890 Garnett man powered fire hose cart, a Shellhorn family homemade sleigh, and an early yeast maker each represent a significant role in the history of Anderson County.
+A Manners family 1860 Conestoga wagon, the 1890 Garnett man powered fire hose cart, a Shellhorn family homemade sleigh, and an early yeast maker each represent a significant role in the history of Anderson County.
 Numerous other items of agricultural interest are displayed.

 The 1856 Valentin Gerth Cabin.
 First White settlement in Anderson Co, and a slave hideout.
 Located in Greeley, Kansas.